 You do not need to track or log your home education experiences.

 IF you do decide to log hours, be honest and log EVERY learning opportunity.
+Every conversation in the car or over the dinner table, every walk in the park.
 And good luck with keeping up with that! :)

-If you are enrolling your child in school. if they have graduated, or have moved to a new state, you will not send in an assessment.
-You can still do one and keep it for your records, but it is NOT sent in to your school superintendent.
+If your student has graduated, or you have moved to a new state, you will not send in an assessment.
+Each state has its own requirements but none require an assessment from a previous state.
+You can still do one and keep it for your records, but it is NOT sent in anywhere.

-No. Unless you are pulling your child from school mid-year (see Question #9), you will not need to notify until the start of the NEXT school year.
-Even if your child’s birthday is the next day after school starts in your district (or, rarely, a different date noted by your district) you will not need to notify until the following year.
+No. Unless you are pulling your child from Kindergarten mid-year (see Question #10), you will not notify until the start of the NEXT school year.
+Even if your child’s birthday is the next day after school starts in your district.

-No, if you are pulling a preschool age child from public school preschool program, you do NOT notify of your intent to homeschool that child.
-Even if he or she is in a public school-funded program it does not “count” as being in enrolled in the system.
-Just withdraw your preschooler and start having fun at home.
+No, if you are pulling a preschool age child from public school preschool program, you do NOT notify for that child.
+Even if he or she is in a public school-funded program, it does not “count” as being in enrolled in the system.
+Just withdraw your preschooler in the school office (no need to try to explain your homeschooling decision or future plans) and start having fun at home.

-If you are pulling a Kindergarten child from public school kindergarten, and school has already started, then unfortunately even if they are under the compulsory age of 6, enrolling a child into public school Kindergarten makes them compulsory age, and you will need to send in an intent to homeschool notification to withdraw them from the system (see the Primer for the How-to on that).
+If you are pulling a Kindergarten child from public school kindergarten, AND school has already started, then unfortunately even if they are under the compulsory age of 6, enrolling a child into public school Kindergarten makes them compulsory age, and you will need to send in a homeschool exemption notification to withdraw them from the system (see the Primer for the How-to on that).

 If your child has never been in public school kindergarten, then you will NOT need to notify for homeschooling until your child is compulsory age (6 by the first day of school in your school district.)